 - 1. The University expects students to attend all scheduled learning sessions (on campus and/or online) and to engage with all learning activities, resources and assessments during their studies.
 Students should be proactive in seeking support if they face any challenges preventing them from engaging with their studies to the expected level. - 2.
 This policy is underpinned by the Student Attendance and Engagement Operational Guidance.
 The University community and our students all have responsibilities in relation to attendance and engagement as detailed in this guidance, section 8. - 3.
 Attendance at some scheduled learning sessions (e.g., laboratory sessions, studio sessions, workshops) may be mandatory due to PSRB requirements.
-The student Course Handbook will make clear where there are any enhanced attendance requirements and any consequences of non-attendance. - 4.
-Students will be expected to reside in a location that enables them to comply fully with the requirements of attendance and engagement as outlined in this policy.

-- 5. Attendance and engagement monitoring aims to be supportive.
+For example, a Basic Life Support session is a mandatory requirement in order to continue onto the course placement block.
+The student course handbook will make clear where there are any enhanced attendance requirements and any consequences of non-attendance. - 4.
+Students will be expected to reside in a location that enables them to comply fully with the requirements of attendance and engagement as outlined in this policy. - 5.
+Attendance and engagement monitoring aims to be supportive.
 This means that the University will contact students to offer support to improve their attendance and/or engagement where expectations have not been met and wherever possible enable a student to continue with their studies (as outlined in section 6.3). - 6.
-Attendance patterns at scheduled learning sessions will be the first trigger to identify a student who is at risk of disengaging with their studies and where the faculty identifies attendance and/or engagement patterns that are inhibiting a student's ability to successfully complete their year of study, formal monitoring will be undertaken as outlined in section 6. - 7.
+Attendance patterns at scheduled learning sessions will be the first trigger to identify a student who is at risk of disengaging with their studies and where the Faculty identifies attendance and/or engagement patterns that are inhibiting a student's ability to successfully complete their year of study, formal monitoring will be undertaken as outlined in section 6. - 7.
 The University will provide information and/or refer students to appropriate support services to help them to overcome any barriers that might be preventing them from attending and/or engaging with their studies. - 8.
-All decisions taken will be made in line with this policy to ensure that students are offered appropriate support, that the University complies with its statutory and regulatory obligations and where possible, that the full profile of a student's attendance and engagement has been considered when assessing the ability of the student to remain studying on their course. - 9.
-Where a supportive action and formal intervention does not lead to a student meeting the University's attendance and/or engagement requirements, a student may be withdrawn from their course. - 10.
-The University will treat any deliberate attempt by a student to circumvent this policy e.g., by asking another student to register attendance on their behalf extremely seriously.
+All decisions taken under this policy will be made on a case-by-case basis to ensure that students are offered appropriate support, that the University complies with its statutory and regulatory obligations and where possible, that the full profile of a student's attendance and engagement has been considered when assessing the ability of the student to remain studying on their course. - 9.
+Where a supportive action and formal intervention does not lead to a student meeting the University's attendance and/or engagement requirements, a student may be withdrawn from their course.

+- 10. The University will treat any deliberate attempt by a student to circumvent this policy e.g., by asking another student to register attendance on their behalf extremely seriously.
 Any such attempt will lead to disciplinary action being taken under in the Student Disciplinary Procedure. - 11.
-Attendance and engagement data will be captured using a range of systems, the details of which are set out in the Student Attendance and Engagement Operational Guidance.
-All data will be held and processed in accordance with the University's Data Protection policy and the University's privacy notices.
+Attendance and engagement data will be captured using a range of systems, the details of which are set out in the Student Attendance and Engagement Operational guidance.
+All data will be held and processed in accordance with the University's Data Protection policy.